8-K Filings Explained: The Early Warning System for Investors

 | 1.05 | Material cybersecurity incidents | Significant data breach, ransomware attack |

-Mining companies also have Item 1.04 for mine safety matters, but most investors see it rarely.
+Mining companies also have Item 1.04 for mine safety matters, but I rarely see it.

 Financial Condition and Results

-These are the ones that tend to show up in headlines:
+These are the ones that tend to make headlines:

 | Item | What It Covers | Example |